tdmedia/dockerdev/README.md

+## TD Media Development Docker Container

 # Copy  your private key to the conf folder
 cp ~/.ssh/id_dsa ./keys

-NOTE: if you don't have an id_rsa instead, you will need to modify the Dockerfile starting on line 37.
+NOTE: if you have an id_rsa instead, you will need to modify the Dockerfile.
+Comment out the id_dsa block and uncomment the id_rsa block

-# Make a web directory if it doesn't already exist
-mkdir web

 # Create the docker image
 docker build -t tdmedia/dev .